pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-devops/index.md

 ![Select repository](./select_repository.png)

-Connect pipeline to the repository.
+**Step 5**: Connect the pipeline to the repository on GitHub by approving the install.

 ![Connect repository](./connect_repository.png)